weew/config-schema/readme.md

 ;
 ```

-After you've described your schema, you can either validate it, which return you an instance of `IValidationResult`, or assert it, which will throw an exception.
+After you've described your schema, you can either validate it, which will return you an instance of `IValidationResult`, or assert it, which will throw an exception.

 ```php
 $result = $schema->check();

 foreach ($result->getErrors() as $error) {
     echo $error->getSubject() . ' ' . $error->getMessage();
 }